sslanalyzer/SSL_ANALYZER/README.md

         the users of the tool, bringing in this way, additional information for the study of the security in website.<br><br>

+To get all the exploits, the admin user or to any question, please contact with: <a>iago.sanchezorieto@gmail.com</a>

 For more information go to: <a>https://drive.google.com/open?id=0B0dxfWVRK5KIcG9RbWJyemhObTA</a>